Correlation Between SPDR SP and Invesco FTSE

 Risk-Adjusted Performance

-Compared to the overall equity markets, risk-adjusted returns on investments in Invesco FTSE RAFI are ranked lower than 19 (%) of all global equities and portfolios over the last 90 days.
-Despite nearly uncertain basic indicators, Invesco FTSE may actually be approaching a critical reversion point that can send shares even higher in April 2024.
+Compared to the overall equity markets, risk-adjusted returns on investments in Invesco FTSE RAFI are ranked lower than 7 (%) of all global equities and portfolios over the last 90 days.
+Despite nearly stable basic indicators, Invesco FTSE is not utilizing all of its potentials.
+The current stock price disturbance, may contribute to mid-run losses for the stockholders.

 SPDR SP and Invesco FTSE Volatility Contrast